 Hotel style access control systems & monitored CCTV system

 — CSI Prop proudly promotes international investment property with high yields at low risk.
 Our portfolio comprises residential and purpose-built student property in cities across the United Kingdom (London, Luton, Manchester, Liverpool, Newcastle, York, Glasgow, Scotland; Sheffield, etc); Australia (Melbourne, Perth, Brisbane) and Thailand (Bangkok).
 Our projects are concentrated in high-growth areas with great educational, infrastructural and job growth potentials.
-We aspire to make a difference in the lives of our clients by helping them achieve their investment goals through strong market research backed by third party experts and due diligence.
+We aspire to make a difference in the lives of our clients by helping them achieve their investment goals through strong market research backed by third party experts.

 Disclaimer: CSI Prop does not provide tax & legal advice and accepts no liability.
 Readers are encouraged to consult a qualified tax or legal advisor for a thorough review.

 Need advice or clarification?
 Call us for more information and/or to find out about our projects!
 Hotline: 03-2162 2260 (MY) 3163 8343 (SG)